splion-360/sentiment-analysis/README.md

 <br>

 ## EDA (Optional)
-The [`eda.ipynb`](./data/eda.ipynb) notebook provides a detailed visualization of the dataset and some statistics through which some architectural decisions were guided. __HIGHLY RECOMMENDED__ for viewing before proceeding further
+The [`eda.ipynb`](./data/eda.ipynb) notebook provides a detailed visualization of the dataset and statistics through which some architectural decisions were guided. __HIGHLY RECOMMENDED__ for viewing before proceeding further

 ## Training (Optional)